-Large welding current can be used for all position welding.
+A large welding current can be used for welding in all positions.

-The surface of welding wire is easy to rust, and the powder is easy to absorb moisture;
+The surface of the welding wire is prone to rusting and the powder is susceptible to moisture absorption.

-It is an indispensable welding material — flux in submerged arc welding process.
+It is an essential welding material, known as the flux, in the submerged arc welding process.